ForPaperSubmissions/Attributed_Hypergraph_Representation_for_Clustering_Code/README.md

 --p_a: The probability of each attribute being removed.<br/>
 --lr: The learning rate.<br/>

-Run the method TCL+ by going the folder TCLPLUS/ then executing<br/>
+Run the method TCL+ by going to the folder TCLPLUS/ then executing<br/>
 python train.py --dataset coau_cora<br/>
 The --dataset argument should be one of the available datasets.<br/>